Epidemiology of schizophrenia: By country

 In 2000, the World Health Organization found the prevalence and incidence of schizophrenia to be roughly similar around the world, with age-standardized prevalence per 100,000 ranging from 343 in Africa to 544 in Japan and Oceania for men and from 378 in Africa to 527 in Southeastern Europe for women.

 However, the impact of schizophrenia tends to be highest in Oceania, the Middle East, and East Asia, while the nations of Australia, Japan, the United States, and most of Europe typically have low impact.
 Despite relative geographical proximity, the DALY rate of schizophrenia in Indonesia is nearly double that of Australia (the nations with the highest and lowest respective DALY rates).
 Discrepancies between DALY rates and prevalence may arise from differences in availability of medical treatment: years lived with mental disorders carry significantly higher DALY values when unmedicated than when medicated.

 United States

+Schizophrenia is a somewhat rare disease affecting approximately 3.2 million Americans in the United States.
+Also, in an average year, about 100,000 individuals will be diagnosed with schizophrenia.
 In 2010, there were approximately 397,200 hospitalizations for schizophrenia in the United States.
 About 88,600 (22.3%) were readmitted within 30 days.